 - Phi Gamma Delta

-Founded in 1848, Phi Gamma Delta is a men’s social fraternity that has undergraduate chapters throughout the United States and Canada.
-Membership in Phi Gamma Delta (also known as “Fiji”) is premised on five key VALUES, friendship, knowledge, service, morality, and excellence.
+Founded in 1848 at Jefferson College, Canonsburg, Pa.
+Phi Gamma Delta is a men’s social fraternity that has undergraduate chapters throughout the United States and Canada with 158 chapters.
+William Jewell College’s Zeta Phi Chapter was founded in 1886.
+Principles: membership in Phi Gamma Delta (also known as “Fiji”) is premised on five key values; friendship, knowledge, service, morality and excellence. www.phigam.org

 - Zeta Tau Alpha